English subsidy of James VI: Origins

-Edward Wotton brought James an offer of a regular payment of 20,000 crowns in July 1585.
+Wotton's negotiation in 1585

+Edward Wotton brought James an offer of a regular payment of 20,000 crowns in June 1585.
+Francis Walsingham thought that amount would "carry with it a reasonable good sound" and "so season his mind, as he shall take a good taste of the pension", but the full amount was not yet available, and Walsingham instructed Wotton to revise the figure down to £3,000 sterling.
+Walsingham hoped the Master of Gray would help persuade James to accept a lesser sum.
+Wotton privately discussed a treaty with England and the offer of a pension with James in the gallery at Falkland Palace.

 However, a formal amount or lasting agreement was never concluded, though £4,000 sterling, suggested by Elizabeth in March 1586, has sometimes been regarded as the usual figure.
 The payment was part of the arrangements which led to the Union of the Crowns along with the secret correspondence of James VI.
 The historian Julian Goodare proposes the word "Subsidy" can better represent the relationship implied by the payments than the loaded historical terms used, "pension", "gratuity", or "annuity".
 As a gift, the money implied a relationship for which James VI should be grateful.
 James' English courtier Thomas Fowler wrote that England sent him "a poor pension to make your majesty [James VI] their pensioner to your more disgrace and shame to all princes that knows it".